waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 **Goal:** Solve the Victory Road 1F puzzle to reach the ladder at (2, 2).

-**Observation:** The barrier at (10, 13) is blocking the path.
-The only verified puzzle element is the eastern switch at (18, 14) and the associated boulder at (15, 3).
+**Observation:** The barrier at (10, 13) is blocking the path to the ladder.
+The only verified puzzle element is the eastern switch at (18, 14).
+The boulder at (15, 3) on the eastern platform is unreachable due to this barrier.
+The only reachable boulder on the main ground floor is at (10, 18).

-**Corrected Hypothesis:** Pushing the boulder at (15, 3) onto the switch at (18, 14) will open the barrier at (10, 13).
+**New Hypothesis:** Pushing the boulder from (10, 18) to the switch at (18, 14) will open the barrier at (10, 13).

-* **Critical Caveat:** My previous test of this was invalidated because I left the map, which resets the puzzle state.
-* **New Test Plan:**
+* **Test Plan:**
-    1. Navigate to the eastern elevated platform.
-    2. Push the boulder at (15, 3) onto the switch at (18, 14).
+    1. Use `boulder_path_planner` to confirm a valid push sequence exists.
+    2. If a plan is found, execute it.
-    3. Immediately return to the observation point at (9, 13) *without leaving the map* to check the barrier's state.
+    3. Navigate to an observation point (e.g., (9, 13)) to check the barrier's state.